 Gary tells a story about a friend who’s a psychotherapist and who saw a huge uptick in site visitors and calls after a recent core algorithm update a while ago.
 A few quarters later, the friend said he was on the verge of hiring more people because he couldn’t handle the load of inquiries from search.
 Over the course of 5 years, he was simply writing about what he knew: psychology-related content.
 He was linking to articles that could verify his claims.
 He was simply creating content.
 He didn’t build a single link.
 He didn’t use structured data.
 He added a responsive template after Gary pinged him like 7 times.
 He didn’t do any hardcore SEO thing.
 His business grew to 15 people in total with 7 extra psychotherapists - just with content.

 The importance of links

 Q: How does Google think about trying to rank very relevant content with a thin link profile?

-It’s harder to see this in the US but there was someone presenting at a conference in Norway who brought up a sub-page on the Porsche Norway site.
-He showed rankings of that page and it had 0 links.
+It’s harder to see this in the US, but there was someone presenting at a conference in Norway who brought up a sub-page on the Porsche Norway site.
+He showed the rankings of that page, and it had 0 links.
 None.
 They were not even linked from their own site.
 It was in a sitemap [I assume an XML sitemap].
 For the queries he showed, the Porsche page was likely the best choice (Gary noted that Rankbrain might help with that).